ibmexpertlabs/ACE_Production_Guide/docs/ace-tutorial.md

 ## Tutorial Structure

-This tutorial is divided into chapters that help you build, step-by-step, an ACE integration server based on a cloud-native approach.
+This tutorial is divided into chapters that help you build, step-by-step, an ACE integration runtime based on a cloud-native approach.
 Each chapter comprises topics which you should complete in order to gain a full understanding.

 ### Example Integration Flow